MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/New-MgBetaDeviceAppManagementWdacSupplementalPolicyDeviceStatus.md

   - `[Policy <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicy>]`: windowsDefenderApplicationControlSupplementalPolicy
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[Assignments <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyAssignment[]>]`: The associated group assignments for this WindowsDefenderApplicationControl supplemental policy.
+    - `[Assignments <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyAssignment[]>]`: The associated group assignments for the Windows Defender Application Control Supplemental Policy.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
         - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.
-    - `[Content <Byte[]>]`: The WindowsDefenderApplicationControl supplemental policy content in byte array format.
+    - `[Content <Byte[]>]`: Indicates the content of the Windows Defender Application Control Supplemental Policy in byte array format.
-    - `[ContentFileName <String>]`: The WindowsDefenderApplicationControl supplemental policy content's file name.
+    - `[ContentFileName <String>]`: Indicates the file name associated with the content of the Windows Defender Application Control Supplemental Policy.
-    - `[CreationDateTime <DateTime?>]`: The date and time when the WindowsDefenderApplicationControl supplemental policy was uploaded.
+    - `[CreationDateTime <DateTime?>]`: Indicates the created date and time when the Windows Defender Application Control Supplemental Policy was uploaded.
     - `[DeploySummary <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyDeploymentSummary>]`: Contains properties for the deployment summary of a WindowsDefenderApplicationControl supplemental policy.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[DeployedDeviceCount <Int32?>]`: Number of Devices that have successfully deployed this WindowsDefenderApplicationControl supplemental policy.
       - `[FailedDeviceCount <Int32?>]`: Number of Devices that have failed to deploy this WindowsDefenderApplicationControl supplemental policy.
-    - `[Description <String>]`: The description of WindowsDefenderApplicationControl supplemental policy.
+    - `[Description <String>]`: The description of the Windows Defender Application Control Supplemental Policy.
     - `[DeviceStatuses <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyDeploymentStatus[]>]`: The list of device deployment states for this WindowsDefenderApplicationControl supplemental policy.
-    - `[DisplayName <String>]`: The display name of WindowsDefenderApplicationControl supplemental policy.
+    - `[DisplayName <String>]`: The display name of the Windows Defender Application Control Supplemental Policy.
-    - `[LastModifiedDateTime <DateTime?>]`: The date and time when the WindowsDefenderApplicationControl supplemental policy was last modified.
+    - `[LastModifiedDateTime <DateTime?>]`: Indicates the last modified date and time of the Windows Defender Application Control Supplemental Policy.
-    - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this WindowsDefenderApplicationControl supplemental policy entity.
+    - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for the Windows Defender Application Control Supplemental Policy entity.
-    - `[Version <String>]`: The WindowsDefenderApplicationControl supplemental policy's version.
+    - `[Version <String>]`: Indicates the Windows Defender Application Control Supplemental Policy's version.
   - `[PolicyVersion <String>]`: Human readable version of the WindowsDefenderApplicationControl supplemental policy.
   - `[UserName <String>]`: The name of the user of this device.
   - `[UserPrincipalName <String>]`: User Principal Name.